Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

-If the Nakayama automorphism $\nu_A$ is the identity, then $A$ is said to be a {\em symmetric Frobenius algebra}.
-See \cite{MR2500035} for more on Frobenius algebras and their Nakayama automorphisms in a rigid monoidal category.
+The Frobenius algebra $A$ is said to be {\em symmetric} if $\nu_A = \id_A$.
+See \cite{MR2500035} for more on Frobenius algebras in a rigid monoidal category and their Nakayama automorphisms.
+We note that the definition of an ordinary (symmetric) Frobenius algebra \cite[Chapter 6]{MR1653294} is recovered as the case where $\mathcal{C} = {}_{\bfk}\Mod$.